 Sunday Worship – 9:30 – 10:30

-Because our fellowship hall is air conditioned, all services from June-August will be held there.
+Because our fellowship hall is air conditioned, all services in July and August will be held there.
+Come expecting more informal worship with more interaction.

 You might wonder what to expect when coming to a worship service at our church.
 These Questions and Answers may help you feel more comfortable so you can enter into the worship of God.